 Drive Brisbane: Turn up the heat

 Brisbane in the sunny state of Queensland is hot, especially in the summer months!
-Driving a convertible makes everything that little bit cooler, in both senses of the word.
+Driving a Brisbane car rental convertible makes everything that little bit cooler, in both senses of the word.
 Drive away from Brisbane Airport and get to exploring with the top down.
-The Gold Coast is less than an hour away, the perfect place to people-watch, peruse beachside restaurants and shops or have tons of fun in the many amusement parks.
+The Gold Coast is less than an hour away in a car rental, the perfect place to people-watch, peruse beachside restaurants and shops or have tons of fun in the many amusement parks.
 North of the city, the Sunshine Coast stretches up towards the Great Sandy National Park.
 For a long road trip, hit the highways in style and head for Mackay, the beautiful Whitsunday Islands, Townsville or Cairns - from these towns and cities it is easy to get on a boat trip to the Great Barrier Reef.

 Drive from Melbourne Airport in your car hire: The Great Ocean Road

 A convertible car rental in Melbourne is the start of something truly special!
 The city is an interesting and diverse place, worth a few days of sightseeing at the very least.
 However, the real driving fun happens out of town on the Great Ocean Road.
 This route between Torquay and Warrnambool is the kind of road where the drive is not just about getting from A to B, but enjoying the journey and freedom - what better time to rent a fun vehicle?
 Curve your way past mountains, national parks, beaches, small towns and much more.
 The total driving time is around five hours but we suggest allowing a day or two, so you can pull over and enjoy the view wherever and whenever your heart desires.
 The spectacular Twelve Apostles rock formation can be admired here.
 A trip from Adelaide to Melbourne is also a great option, with plenty of car rental options available from Adelaide Airport.